developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-cloud/dremio-cloud-admin.md

 On this page

-Dremio automatically creates and manages [Reflections](#what-is-a-reflection) based on query patterns to optimize performance for queries on Iceberg tables, UniForm tables, Parquet datasets, and any views built on these datasets.
+Dremio automatically creates and manages Reflections based on query patterns to optimize performance for queries on Iceberg tables, UniForm tables, Parquet datasets, and any views built on these datasets.
 With Autonomous Reflections, management and maintenance are fully automated, reducing manual effort and ensuring queries run efficiently.
 This eliminates the need for manual performance tuning while maintaining query correctness.

 note

 For data sources and formats not supported by Autonomous Reflections, you can create [manual Reflections](/dremio-cloud/admin/performance/manual-reflections) to optimize query performance.

-## What Is a Reflection?[​](#what-is-a-reflection "Direct link to What Is a Reflection?")
+## What Is a Reflection?

 A Reflection is a precomputed and optimized copy of a query result, designed to speed up query performance.
 It is derived from an existing table or view, known as its anchor.